ramonbouckaert/avif-convert/README.md

 This is not a drop-in replacement for `avifenc`, nor is it a very mature project.
 Many things won't work.
 Use at your discretion.

+## Install
+Pre-built binaries are available for download on the [releases page]("/releases") for the following platforms:
+- Linux (x86_64 and arm64)
+- Windows (x86_64)

+Otherwise, you can build from source as described below.

 ## Build
 This project uses [cmake](https://cmake.org/) and [vcpkg](https://vcpkg.io/), as well as Java for JNI bindings.
 Ensure cmake and Java are installed on your system before building.
 The dependencies for the project are described in [vcpkg.json](vcpkg.json).